srhemdev/home-automation/README.md

 Here is the link:
 https://plnkr.co/edit/8D3gCrjhMj1mXOJdJG3T?p=preview

-Please make sure to click on STOP and the RUN, so that the styles are rendered correctly.
+Please make sure to click on STOP and then RUN, so that the styles are rendered correctly.

 Option 2: